AlainCarmona/oracle-api-challenge/README.md

 	docker-compose up

 The application will run on your local under 8080 port.
-Also, a

 For your convenience, this project implements Swagger UI, so you may easily validate all API specifications at http://localhost:8080/oracle-employees/swagger-ui.html